 The above description of the operation of the Settlement Agreement is only a summary.
 The governing provisions are set forth in the Settlement Agreement.

 Q: What rights am I giving up in the Settlement?

-If the Settlement is approved, the Court will enter a judgment.
-This judgment will fully, finally, and forever release, relinquish, and discharge any and all actual or potential claims, actions, causes of action, demands, obligations, liabilities, attorneys’ fees, expenses and costs arising out of the allegations of the Complaint, or otherwise, in connection with the sponsorship, funding, maintenance, operation or termination of, or distributions from, the Plan, including any claims that were brought or could have been brought under federal law or state law as of the date of the Settlement Agreement by any member of the Settlement Class, including any current or prospective challenge to the “church plan” status of the Plan.
+The Order and Final Judgment fully, finally, and forever releases, relinquishes, and discharges any and all actual or potential claims, actions, causes of action, demands, obligations, liabilities, attorneys’ fees, expenses and costs arising out of the allegations of the Complaint in connection with the sponsorship, funding, maintenance, operation or termination of, or distributions from, the Plan, including any claims that were brought or could have been brought under federal law or state law as of the date of the Settlement Agreement by any member of the Settlement Class, including any current or prospective challenge to the “church plan” status of the Plan.

-Released Claims do not include any claims which may arise out of this Settlement Agreement itself or the final distribution benefit to be distributed on a pro rata basis.
+Released Claims do not include any claims which may arise out of the Settlement Agreement itself or the final distribution benefit to be distributed on a pro rata basis.

 Q: How do I know whether I am part of the Settlement?

-The Court has certified the Action as a class action.
+The Court has certified the Action as a class action for settlement purposes only.
 You are a member of the Settlement Class if you are a Plan participant or beneficiary who received or was issued a reduced benefit distribution from the Plan in 2012, after the Plan’s termination.
 Excluded from the Settlement are the Individual Defendants named in the Complaint.

 Q: How will the lawyers be paid?